longturn/freeciv21/docs/Playing/LT-Guide/mid-game.rst

 A few thoughts about aggression at this stage of the game:

-* You cannot declare war on a player you are at peace with if you are in Republic, Democracy, or Federation.
-  You have to go into Anarchy and then declare war, which will kill 2 turns of any progress.
+* You cannot declare war on a player you are at peace with if you are in :government:`Republic`, :government:`Democracy`, or :government:`Federation`.
+You have to go into :government:`Anarchy` and then declare war, which will kill 2 turns of any progress.

   .. note::
-    In Monarchy, Despotism, and Tribal you can declare war at will.
+    In :government:`Monarchy`, :government:`Despotism`, and :government:`Tribal` you can declare war at will.

 * If you are going to go into a hot war with a neighbor, make sure they are smaller than you.
 If they are bigger you have no chance as they can out produce you.
 Get some help with an ally if it is really necessary